sohelranacse/events-booking/README.md

 2. Import the provided database schema (using SQL queries or a database management tool like phpMyAdmin).

-3. Update the `db.php` file with your database credentials for connecting to the database.

-4. Implement the `import_data.php` script to read the JSON export file and save it to the database.

-5. Create the `index.php` file with the filtering form and the logic to query the database based on the filter criteria.

-6. Style the page using the `styles.css` file in the `css` folder.

-7. Test the application by accessing `index.php` in your web browser.
+3. Test the application by accessing `index.php` in your web browser.

 ## Screenshots